The putter is the single most important disc in every player’s bag, often making the difference between birdie or par (or, *gulp*, par or bogie).

 This overstable variant of the Challenger is specifically optimized to provide superior flight consistency and distance control, allowing you to drop the disc as close to the basket as possible when driving or making long up-shots (approaches).

-We strongly recommend the Challenger OS paired with Discraft’s highest grip material, Jawbreaker, and in the heavy 170-174g weight class.
+We strongly recommend the Challenger OS paired with Discraft’s highest grip material, Jawbreaker, and the heavy 170-174g weight class.

 Many people ask us “what is the perfect putting technique?”.
 For Best Disc Golf Disc’s full guide to putting, check out our Top 6 Tips to Improve Your Putting today.